 The optimal shape is calculated in an exact way and is close to parabolic; in this case, transmission is as high for the optimal wavelength as in the case of a straight Fermi chopper for the limit $\lambda \to 0$.
-In the more realistic case of circular shapes channels, the transmission
+In the more realistic case of circular shapes channels, the transmission is slightly lower.
+In general, neutrons are transmitted through a curved Fermi chopper with a time AND wavelength modulation.

 The rotation axis is vertical (y-axis), i.e. the path length through the channels is given by the length l along the z-axis.
-The inital orientation is given by the phase φ of the chopper - $\phi = 0$ means transmission orientation.
+The initial orientation is given by the phase φ of the chopper - $\phi = 0$ means transmission orientation.